 Dual enrollment orientation

-A dual enrollment orientation is held each spring at the Lee Honors College for students and their parent or guardian.
-Free parking is available in the Rood Hall parking lot.
+A dual enrollment orientation is usually held in early May 2 for students and their parent or guardian.
+Specific dates will be announced in March.
 An interactive map is available.
-Please contact Dr. Kelly Schultz at firstname.lastname@example.org or (269) 387-3789 for dates.
+Please contact Dr. Kelly Schultz at firstname.lastname@example.org or (269) 387-3789 if you have any questions.

 After filling out the dual enrollment application, the student will bring the application to you to fill out the school information and attach a transcript.
 The application can then be mailed or faxed to the Admissions Office.
 A poster is available to download and display to encourage students to think about dual enrollment at WMU.

 Please contact Dr. Kelly Schultz at email@example.com or (269) 387-3789 for on-campus advising.
 Please contact Tara Gish at firstname.lastname@example.org or (269) 387-4129 for online or regional sites advising.